jainil524/AgileSync/README.md

 1. Download the zip file or clone the repo.
 2. Load project into your Editor i.e. VSCode
 3. Open the terminal inside editor
+4. Goto inside of "AgileSync" Folder
-4. type 'npm i'
+5. type 'npm i'
-5. to run the project type 'npm start'
+6. to run the project type 'npm start'